 - The customer contacts us and requests a quotation on one or more items.
 You can send an email inquiry or use our web site's Contact form if your email bounces.
 Please provide full company, contact, and shipping information when requesting a quotation.
+Include your VAT or other tax ID number if you have one.
 If you are reselling the goods to a different country, we need to know the name of that country as well.

 - If the customer accepts the quotation, we require payment in advance.
 We can not accept credit cards for international orders even if they have a US billing address or ship to a domestic freight forwarder.
 Wire transfer, PayPal and Western Union Money Transfer are the only methods of payment we will accept.
 All quotations are given in US dollars and all orders must be paid in US dollars.